 The USS Oklahoma was also anchored off the harbor.
 She was hit by as many as nine torpedoes in the attack while the men station aboard the Oklahoma valiantly fought back against the waves of Japanese Zeros.
 The ship capsized, leaving several men trapped within her hull.

 The survivors kept up fight, many going aboard the USS Maryland, which was moored next to the Oklahoma.

 In the days after the attack, rescuers could hear pounding from the men trapped inside the hull of the Oklahoma.
 Several men were rescued from the ship's hull.
 However, the pounding grew silent as the men still trapped inside perished.
-In all, 429 sailors and marines stationed aboard the USS Oklahoma died in the attack.
+In all, 429 sailors and marines stationed aboard the USS Oklahoma, including Mess Attendant First Class Johnnie C. Laurie, died in the attack.